If you feel overwhelmed by the many types of fitness certifications, this article is for you.

 There are many more specialist credentials you can go for in the world of fitness; some of them are broad and can be applied to many common scenarios, while others are very niche and not far-reaching.

 At the end of the day, it really depends on where you want to take your career and where your skills lie.
-We hope this fitness certifications list helps you arrive at that conclusion a little quicker.
+I hope this fitness certifications list helps you arrive at that conclusion a little quicker.

 References